erinkelsey/gatsby-garb/README.md

 GatsbyJS blog and e-commerce shop selling shirts, creating using the Gatsby Default Starter (https://github.com/gatsbyjs/gatsby-starter-default).

+- Uses **gatsby-transformer-remark** for parsing Markdown blog posts.
+- Uses **gatsby-remark-images** for processing images in Markdown blog posts.
+Works similar to Gatsby Image processing where it automatically serves optimized images with lazy loading and reduced file sizes
+- Uses Contentful Headless CMS as a content management system, and the **gatsby-source-contentful** SDK

 ## Install

     $ npm install

 ## Setup

+### Accounts

+You will need the following accounts in order to set up this project:

+- Netlify -> for deployment
+- Contentful -> for product content management
+- SnipCart -> for ecommerce cart

+### Contentful

+#### Create a new project

+1. Click on the Menu (hamburger icon) in the top-left corner
+2. Click on Create Project
+3. Select free Community project

+#### Create content model

+1. Click on Content model link in app bar
+2. Click on Add content type button
+3. Enter in Product to the Name field and click Create
+4. Click on the Add Field button and add the following fields:
+   - Type: Text; Name: name; Short text, exact search
+   - Type: Number; Name: price; Decimal
+   - Type: Media; Name: image; One file
+   - Type: Text; Name: description; Short text, exact search
+   - Type: Text; Name: slug; Short text, exact search
+   - Type: Boolean; Name: private

+#### Create content

+1. Click the Content link in app bar
+2. Click the Add Product button
+3. Add your product details

+### Create API Keys

+1. Click on Settings -> API Keys
+2. Click on Add API Key
+3. Add a name and save
+4. Take note of the Space ID, and Content Delivery API - access token (you will need them as environment variables)

+### Environment Variables

+Create a .env file in the main project directory with the following variables:

+        CONTENTFUL_SPACE_ID=your_contentful_space_id
+        CONTENTFUL_ACCESS_TOKEN=your_contentful_content_delivery_api_access_token

 ## Format with Prettier